AbdillahiAwo/Chest-X-ray-DATA4380/README.md

 ## Overview

 * The task is to detect COVID‑19 from chest X‑ray images using deep learning.
-We frame this as a binary image classification problem with two classes:
+I frame this as a binary image classification problem with two classes:
   * COVID‑19
   * Non‑COVID
 The approach uses transfer learning with pre‑trained CNNs (MobileNetV2, EfficientNetB0), fine‑tuning, and class weighting to address dataset imbalance.